 Ladies and Gentlemen:

-This letter agreement ("Letter Agreement") is being entered into in connection with (a) the Renewable Energy Purchase Agreement, dated and executed as of January 10, 2001 ("PPA"), between Indian Mesa Power Partners II L.P., a Delaware limited partnership ("Seller"), and Enron Power Marketing, Inc. a Delaware corporation ("Purchaser"), as to a 135 mw wind turbine power project located near Iraan, Texas (the “Indian Mesa II Project”) and (b) the Green Premium Sharing Agreement, dated and executed as of January 10, 2001 ("GPSA”) between Purchaser and Enron Wind Development Corp. ("EWDC").
+This letter agreement ("Letter Agreement") is being entered into in connection with (a) the Renewable Energy Purchase Agreement, dated and executed as of January 10, 2001 ("PPA"), between Indian Mesa Power Partners II L.P., a Delaware limited partnership ("Seller"), and Enron Power Marketing, Inc. a Delaware corporation ("Purchaser"), as to a 135 MW wind turbine power project located near Iraan, Texas (the “Indian Mesa II Project”) and (b) the Green Premium Sharing Agreement, dated and executed as of January 10, 2001 ("GPSA”) between Purchaser and Enron Wind Development Corp. ("EWDC").
 Purchaser, Seller and EWDC shall be referred to individually as a “Party” or collectively as the “Parties”.

-If the City Public Service, the municipal gas and electric utility of the City of San Antonio (“CPS”) and Seller execute the Power Sales Agreement in the form of the draft dated August 28, 2001 (the “Agreement” – see Exhibit A attached hereto) with no amendments or conditions on or before September 30, 2001:
+If the City Public Service, the municipal gas and electric utility of the City of San Antonio (“CPS”) and Seller execute the Power Sales Agreement in the form of the draft dated September 25, 2001 (the “CPS Agreement” – see Exhibit A attached hereto) with no amendments or conditions prior to 5pm CPT on Thursday, September 27, 2001:

-EWDC shall cause Seller to execute and Purchaser shall execute a Termination Agreement which shall terminate the PPA effective as of the effective date of the Agreement with no liability or obligation accruing to either Party prior to, or subsequent to, the termination, and
+EWDC shall cause Seller to execute and Purchaser shall execute a Termination Agreement which shall terminate the PPA effective as of the effective date of the CPS Agreement with no liability or obligation accruing to either Party prior to, or subsequent to, the termination, and

-the GPSA shall terminate effective as of the effective date of the Agreement with no liability or obligation accruing to either Party prior to, or subsequent to, the termination, provided that Purchaser shall indemnify and defend Seller and EWDC for any claims against such entities relating to or arising out of any actual or purported assignment, transfer or right to any of the energy or Renewable Energy Credits generated or produced under the PPA, and
+the GPSA shall terminate effective as of the effective date of the CPS Agreement with no liability or obligation accruing to either Party prior to, or subsequent to, the termination, provided that Purchaser shall indemnify and defend Seller and EWDC for any claims against such entities relating to or arising out of any actual or purported assignment, transfer or right to any of the energy or Renewable Energy Credits generated or produced under the PPA, and

-3) No later than ten business days after the sooner of the closing of the sale of EWDC’s equity interest in the project or EWDC’s receipt of the proceeds from the sale, EWDC shall pay EPMI $1,250,000 (One-Million, Two Hundred and Fifty Thousand Dollars).
-Upon the execution of the Agreement, both parties agree, upon the request of the other party, to provide the other party and Seller with any documentation, including estoppel certificates, and legal opinions, reasonably requested to evidence the termination of the PPA and GPSA.
+3) No later than 5pm CPT on Friday, September 28, 2001, EWDC shall pay Purchaser $7,000,000 (Seven-Million Dollars).
+Upon the execution of the CPS Agreement, both parties agree, upon the request of the other party, to provide the other party and Seller with any documentation, including estoppel certificates, and legal opinions, reasonably requested to evidence the termination of the PPA and GPSA.